-Laboratory hillslopes are an effective means for hypothesis testing and linking to field and numerical model analysis (Blöschl & Sivapalan, 1995; Hopp et al., 2009; Stomph, De Ridder, Steenhuis, & Van de Giesen, 2002).
-Although 1D column experiments are very common in soil physics studies (Lawrence et al., 1993; Lewis & Sjöstrom, 2010; Salas-García, Garfias, Martel, & Bibiano-Cruz, 2017; Yang, Rahardjo, Wibawa, & Leong, 2004), 3D hillslopes that can represent field-scale infiltration and lateral flow processes are much less common.
-Nevertheless, use of such experimental hillslopes has led to the discovery of new behaviour in terms of tracer mobilization (Scudeler et al., 2016), time variance confirmation of transit time and storage selection distributions (Pangle et al., 2017), understanding of coupled hydrological and geochemical evolutionary processes (Pangle et al., 2015), and has allowed for testing of new numerical model schemes (Hazenberg et al., 2016).
+Laboratory hillslopes are an effective means for hypothesis testing and linking to field and numerical model analysis (Blöschl and Sivapalan 1995, Stomph et al. 2002, Hopp et al. 2009).
+While 1D column experiments are very common in soil physics studies (Lawrence et al. 1993, Yang et al. 2004, Lewis and Sjöstrom 2010, Salas-García et al. 2017), 3D hillslopes that can represent field-scale infiltration and lateral flow processes are much less common.
+Nevertheless, use of such experimental hillslopes has led to the discovery of new behavior in terms of tracer mobilization (Scudeler et al. 2016), time variance confirmation of transit time and storage selection distributions (Pangle et al. 2017), understanding of coupled hydrological and geochemical evolutionary processes (Pangle et al. 2015), and has allowed for testing of new numerical model schemes (Hazenberg et al. 2016).

-Although some sophisticated slope physical models do now exist (Bryan, 1979; Hopp et al., 2009; Kendall, McDonnell, & Gu, 2001; Michaelides & Wainwright, 2008; Smit, van der Ploeg, & Teuling, 2016), none, that we are aware of, have yet tackled frozen ground processes.
-This is an issue because much of the key hydrological processes of interest today experience subzero temperatures and about half of the world's population receive their water from cold regions where soil can freeze (Kummu, de Moel, Ward, & Varis, 2011).
-Thawing of frozen ground is one of the most important components of change in northern regions (Sun, Perlwitz, & Hoerling, 2016; Walvoord & Kurylyk, 2016; Zhou et al., 2014), and understanding frozen ground effects on infiltration, storage, and runoff generation is a major research challenge (Coles, Appels, McConkey, & McDonnell, 2016).
+While some sophisticated slope physical models do now exist (Bryan 1979, Kendall et al. 2001, Michaelides and Wainwright 2008, Hopp et al. 2009, Smit et al. 2016), none, that we are aware of, have yet tackled frozen ground processes.
+This is an issue because much of the key hydrological processes of interest today experience sub-zero temperatures and about half of the world's population receives their water from cold regions where soil can freeze (Kummu et al. 2011).
+Thawing of frozen ground is one of the most important components of change in northern regions (Zhou et al. 2014, Sun et al. 2016, Walvoord and Kurylyk 2016) and understanding frozen ground effects on infiltration, storage and runoff generation is a major research challenge (Coles et al. 2016).
 Laboratory hillslopes could play an important role in developing new understanding.
 But beyond natural hillslopes, many artificial slopes are now being created in cold regions as mine covers to store and release water and isolate waste rock and tailings from aquatic systems following mine closure.
-At sites where reclamation covers are seasonally frozen, hydrological properties vary through seasonal freeze-thaw cycles.
+At sites where reclamation covers are seasonally frozen, hydrological properties vary through seasonal freeze/thaw cycles.
 Here too, laboratory hillslopes could enhance our ability to test scenarios for these engineered systems at a realistic scale to better inform designs and numerical model development.
-There is thus a pressing need for laboratory-based experimental hillslopes to incorporate frozen ground effects for the study of natural and engineered hillslopes.
+There is thus a pressing need for laboratory-based experimental hillslopes.

-Here, we outline the development of a new portable indoor experimental hillslope for basic and applied research for hillslope-scale frozen ground studies.
-In this briefing, we
+Here we outline the development of a new portable indoor experimental hillslope for basic and applied research for hillslope-scale frozen ground studies.
+In this Briefing we:

-- 1. describe the construction of the hillslope system (including the design objectives and construction details of the tilting hillslope), - 2. outline the development of the slope freezer system, and - 3. show proof of concept of its operation.
+- 1) Describe the construction of the hillslope system (including the design objectives and construction details of the tilting hillslope) - 2) Outline the development of the slope freezer system - 3) Show proof of concept of its operation.